What is the GDPR? A quick overview

 All of these scenarios are subject to the GDPR’s data breach reporting requirements and require you to notify the ICO.

 GDPR compliance checklist

 Has your organisation met all the requirements that we’ve listed here?
 If you haven’t, it’s not too late – although you need to act now to demonstrate to the ICO that you take compliance seriously.

 To help you on your way, we’ve distilled everything you need to do into our GDPR compliance checklist.

-It provides more detail on the requirements we’ve discussed in this blog, alongside further guidance for small businesses on how to comply with the GDPR.
+It provides more detail on the requirements we’ve discussed in this blog, alongside further GDPR guidance for small businesses.